riluong1/rshell/README.md

 - For the AND connector, if the first command the second command are false, a semicolon followed by a command will not execute.

 - Some chains of commands produce incorrect input specifically involving the AND and OR connectors.

+- When using the precedence operator, if a ( or ) is missing, rshell will not wait for a finishing or starting parentheses.
+It will print out an error message.